Skip to content

 Profile Differentiation: Optimize each profile for its platform’s strengths.
 Use different photos and tailored bios — casual language on Tinder, detailed personality insights on OkCupid.

-When we tested dual-app usage, running both apps tended to raise the first-date rate compared to sticking with a single platform.
+Running both apps tends to raise your first-date rate compared to sticking with a single platform, since you reach two distinct user pools.
 For comparison with another popular app, see our Tinder vs Happn breakdown.

 #Bottom Line